-This measure changes state law to (1) legalize the possession, cultivation, and sale of marijuana by individuals age 21 or older, and (2) apply certain existing taxes and regulations regarding the production and sale of wine to marijuana.
+This measure changes state law to legalize various marijuana-related activities and regulate the commercial production and sale of marijuana.
 Despite these changes to state law, activities related to the use of marijuana would continue to be prohibited under federal law.
 These federal prohibitions could still be enforced by federal agencies.